Discover a Gift That Is Truly Win-Win

 Discover which type of charitable trust best fits your estate plan with the FREE guide Trusts: Choose From 2 Win-Win Ways to Donate.

-Looking for a way to give the NIU Foundation a significant gift?
+Looking for a way to give the NIU Foundation a significant gift to support NIU's future?
 If you have built up a sizeable estate and are also looking for ways to receive reliable payments, you may want to check out the advantages of setting up a charitable remainder trust.

 Benefits of a charitable remainder trust include: